Beacroxx/btop/README.md

 - Install and enable the `ryzen_smu-dkms` kernel module
 - Install and enable the [systemd service](systemd-unit/ryzen_smu-pmtable-perms.service)

-if you do not want to run btop with sudo.
+if you do not want to run btop with sudo on AMD systems.

 Use at your own risk.
 #